 RESULTS: The BrightMatterTM Servo System (Synaptive Medical) is a surgical exoscope which avoids many of the ergonomic constraints of the binocular operating microscope, but is associated with a steep learning curve.
 The BrightMatterTM Servo System (Synaptive Medical) is a maneuverable surgical exoscope that is positioned with a directional aiming device and a surgeon-controlled foot pedal.
 While utilizing this device comes with a steep learning curve typical of any new technology, the BrightMatterTM Servo System (Synaptive Medical) has several advantages over the conventional surgical microscope, which include a relatively unobstructed surgical field, provision of high-definition images, and visualization of difficult angles/trajectories.

 CONCLUSION: This device can easily be utilized as a visualization tool for a variety of cranial and spinal procedures in lieu of the binocular operating microscope.
 We anticipate that this technology will soon become an integral part of the neurosurgeon's armamentarium.

 Neurosciences (Brain & Spine)

 Klinger, Daniel R; Reinard, Kevin A; Ajayi, Olaide O; and Delashaw, Johnny B, "Microsurgical Clipping of an Anterior Communicating Artery Aneurysm Using a Novel Robotic Visualization Tool in Lieu of the Binocular Operating Microscope: Operative Video."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 79.